 Recycling Shrink Wrap is an Environmental Win

-Meredith Leahy is a Waste Diversion Manager at Rubicon.
+Meredith Leahy is a Circular Economy Senior Manager at Rubicon.
 To stay ahead of Rubicon’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or contact us today.